-Yesterday this blog was featured on Rockstar Finance and received a massive influx of traffic as a result.
+Yesterday this blog received a massive influx of traffic.
 When so many new people find the blog it’s inevitable that a small fraction of them will find something to complain about, or take the time to email me and let me know how or why my opinion on something I’ve posted is incorrect.

 I’m always happy to hear differing opinions, but complaining for the sake of complaining?
 I don’t understand that at all.
 What’s the point?